 Exhibit 3 provides a visual representation of rurality designation by county across the U.S. based on RUCC codes.
-Visually, there are more rural counties (blue) compared to non-rural counties (orange) in the U.S., and the number of rural and non-rural counties varies by region.
-Rural counties are spread riii In cases where the most recent data years were 2020 and/or 2021, 2019 data were also included to provide a pre-COVID-19 pandemic comparison.

-xix The number of specialists reported combined all medical specialists of all ages, all surgical specialists of all ages, and all other specialists of all ages.
+Visually, there are more rural counties (blue) compared to non-rural counties (orange) in the U.S, and the number of rural and non-rural counties varies by region.
+Rural counties are spread xix The number of specialists reported combined all medical specialists of all ages, all surgical specialists of all ages, and all other specialists of all ages.